Generic Name: clobetasol propionate

 Use in pediatric patients younger than 18 years is not recommended because of the potential for HPA axis suppression [see USE IN SPECIFIC POPULATIONS (8.4)].

 Unless directed by physician, clobetasol propionate spray, 0.05% should not be used with occlusive dressings.

 Warnings and Precautions

 Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for clinical glucocorticosteroid insufficiency.
 This may occur during treatment or upon withdrawal of the topical corticosteroid.

-In studies evaluating the potential for hypothalamic-pituitary-adrenal (HPA) axis suppression, using the Cosyntropin Stimulation Test, Clobetasol Propionate Spray, 0.05% demonstrated rates of suppression that were comparable after 2 and 4 weeks of twice-daily use (19% and 15-20%, respectively), in adult patients with moderate to severe plaque psoriasis (≥20% BSA).
-In these studies, HPA axis suppression was defined as serum cortisol level ≤18 μg/dL 30-min post cosyntropin stimulation [see Clinical Pharmacology (12)].
+In studies evaluating the potential for hypothalamic-pituitary-adrenal (HPA) axis suppression, using the Cosyntropin Stimulation Test, clobetasol propionate spray, 0.05% demonstrated rates of suppression that were comparable after 2 and 4 weeks of twice-daily use (19% and 15 to 20%, respectively), in adult patients with moderate to severe plaque psoriasis (≥ 20% BSA).
+In these studies, HPA axis suppression was defined as serum cortisol level ≤ 18 mcg/dL 30-min post cosyntropin stimulation [see CLINICAL PHARMACOLOGY (12)].